Arnabjoy/Human-Centric_Digital_Twin/README.md

 Sensor Codes folder contains all the necessary scripts required to connect to the sensor and retrieve the heart-rate values in real-time.
 ESP32_BLE_HRM_MQTT.ino code should be uploaded in the esp32 using the Arduino IDE and db-collector.py is used for retrieving the heart-rate values and post in the MongoDB(sensor database).
 Then, decision-making.py is used for getting those sensor values from the sensor database and make a decision on human worker condition.

-### VisualComponents
-This folder contains the Visual Components digital twin file named as CRAS_13.vcmx and also has OPCUA_server script which is deployed in Raspberry Pi and helps the digital twin in receiving datas from MQTT.

 ### Additional Files
 Additional Files folder contains heart-rate generator mock file(db-collector-mock.py) for testing purposes. db-collector-mock.py generates random heart rate values which can be helpful in testing out different production scenarios without the need for wearing the sensor.

-## Authors and Acknowledgment

-**Group Members:**
-- Tuomas Laine
-- Arnab Chakraborty
-- Hajiba Legrara

-**Official Instructor:**
-- Mikhail Kolesnikov

-**Other Advisors:**
-- Udayanto Atmojo
-- Pranay Jhunjhunwala

 ## License
 © Copyright 2023 [Aalto University]